zzz6519003/substrate-how-to-guides/docs/09-tutorials/01-Kitties/Part 1/interacting-functions.md

 let new_dna = Self::breed_dna(&kid1, &kid2)?;
 ```

-Now that we've used the user inputs of Kitty IDs and combined them to create a new unique Kitty ID, we can
+Now that we've used the user inputs of Kitty IDs and combined them to create a new unique Kitty ID,
-use the `mint()` function to write that new Kitty to storage.
+we can use the `mint()` function to write that new Kitty to storage.
 Replace line ACTION #11:

 ```rust
 Self::mint(&sender, Some(new_dna), None)?;
 ```

-### 5. Genesis configuration
+### 5. Genesis Configuration

-The final step before our pallet is ready to be used is to set the genesis state of our storage items.
-We'll make use of
+The final step before our pallet is ready to be used is to set the genesis state of our storage
-FRAME's `[pallet::genesis_config]` to do this.
-Essentially, we're declaring what the Kitties object in storage contains
+items.
+We'll make use of FRAME's `[pallet::genesis_config]` to do this.
+Essentially, we're declaring
-in the genesis block.
-Copy the following code to replace ACTION #12:
+what the Kitties object in storage contains in the genesis block.
+Copy the following code to
+replace ACTION #12:

 ```rust
 // Our pallet's genesis configuration.